Shopping Links

 Reader Review

-The thing about Gungrave is that its almost two animes in one.
-Two distinct parts that can be easily told apart.
-The first episode abruptly puts the viewer in the middle of the action, leaving questions about who Harry and Brandon are and why there's a vendetta between them unanswered for now.
-The series then spends a good half of the episodes; the first part I was talking about, in what is essentially one big flashback.
-Taking us back to the beginnings of Harry and Brandon as street hoodlums with hearts of gold and chronicles their rise to the syndicate's highest tiers as its most ruthless, cold blooded and cunning members.
+The series then spends a good half of the episodes in what is essentially one big flashback.
+Taking us back to the beginnings of Harry and Brandon as street hoodlums with hearts of gold and chronicling their rise to the syndicate's highest tiers as its most ruthless, cold blooded and cunning members.
 Rags to riches, friends for life to bitter enemies.
-Basically a mob story that comes off as part Godfather and part Goodfellas.
-And a very good story at that which wonderfully touches on the themes of loyalty and betrayal, unfettered ambition and the guilt at its wake.
-Like all good mob stories it constantly switches from being touching and sentimental to being brutal and blood soaked.
-A story that I wouldn't mind seeing as a Sopranos style TV drama series, populated with wonderfully constructed characters that grow believably as the story progresses.
+Basically a mob story that comes off as part Godfather, part Goodfellas.
+And a very good story at that, one that wonderfully touches on the themes of loyalty and betrayal, unfettered ambition and the guilt in its wake.
+Like all good mob stories it constantly switches from touching and sentimental to brutal and blood-soaked.
+This half is a story that I wouldn't mind seeing as a Sopranos-style dramatic TV series, populated with wonderfully constructed characters that grow believably as the story progresses.

 US DVD Review